Sigmapitech/area-techno-tester/considerations/back-express/README.md

 ## Who in the group has prior knowledge about this tech?
 Louis and Gabiel have prior experience in Express.js, making learning easier for the group.

-## What this tech could allow us to improve our area workflow?
+## How could this tech allow us to improve our area workflow?
-- Enables fast prototyping and API development with minimal setup.
+- Enables fast function prototyping and API development with minimal setup.
 - Its middleware system simplifies server-side logic, authentication, and error handling.
 - Offers seamless integration with JavaScript tools, databases, and services, reducing friction in connecting systems.
 - Using JavaScript promotes code reusability across front-end and back-end, streamlining full-stack development.